Linear Adversarial Concept Erasure: Experiments

 \section{Experiments}

-In this section, we apply \method\ on classification-based binary gender removal problems in the context of bias mitigation.
-We consider two bias mitigation tasks: mitigating gender associations in static word representations (\S\ref{sec:embeddings}) and increasing fairness in deep, contextualized classification (\S\ref{sec:deep-classification}).
-Additionally, we qualitatively demonstrate the impact of the method on the input space by linearly removing different concepts from images (\S\ref{sec:images}).
+In this section, we consider mitigating gender associations in static word representations (\S\ref{sec:embeddings}) and increasing fairness in multi-class classification over contextualized representations (\cref{sec:deep-classification}).
+Additionally, we qualitatively demonstrate the impact of \method on the input space by linearly removing different concepts from images (\cref{sec:images}).\footnote{In \cref{app:relaxation}, we demonstrate that our method identifies a matrix that is close to a projection matrix, i.e., a vertex of the Fantope.\looseness=-1}